 Knowing that Roomba 650 is the most successful robotic vacuum ever released, it’s highly unlikely for a novice smart floor cleaner like the Roomba 620 to outperform it.

-The primary reason why people should prioritize with the Roomba 650 is the scheduling feature it offers.
-It’s something that offers unbelievable comfort and makes everything easier for the owner.
-In addition, Roomba 650 has a wonderful feature called ‘auto docking’ that automates the boring process of manual charging.
+A big plus with the Roomba 650 is the scheduling feature, which makes everything more convenient for the owner.
+Also, Roomba 650 has a brilliant feature called ‘auto docking’ that automates the tedious process of manual charging and docking.

 5. Cleaning Capabilities